Request a species list help

 Introduced species are those that naturally occur interstate or overseas but have naturalised and now occur in Queensland in the wild.

-Select threatened and near threatened to obtain a list of species that are currently listed as rare or threatened under the Nature Conservation Act 1992.
+Select threatened and near threatened to obtain a list of species that are currently listed as threatened or near threatened under the Nature Conservation Act 1992.

-Threatened and near-threatened species include those listed as extinct in the wild, endangered, vulnerable or near-threatened wildlife.
+Threatened and near-threatened species include those listed as extinct, extinct in the wild, critically endangered, endangered, vulnerable or near-threatened wildlife.

-The any status option will list all of the wildlife recorded for the defined area, including threatened and near threatened, least concern and unprotected species, including introduced species.
+The any status option will list all of the wildlife recorded for the defined area, including threatened and near threatened, special least concern, least concern and unprotected species, including introduced species.

 If you require a list of species listed as threatened under the Environment Protection and Biodiversity Conservation Act 1999 you need to select any status.